MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: We didn't actually say what the Loopestra was!
 We didn't talk about it.
 What IS the Loopestra, and how do you tell people about it?
 {: .interviewer }

 T: <span class="important">The Loopestra is a band that has a rotating cast, and rotating guitar parts</span> [laughs] via loopers.
 So the way it works is, you get a couple of people playing bass and drums.
 You get a looper, you make a loop.
 The drummer goes, "Oh, I know what to play with that."
 He does it, and then the bass player says, "Oh I don't really like that chord.
-I'm going to play something totally to make it into another chord."
+I'm going to play something totally to wrong make it into another chord."
 Hopefully he'll do that.
 {: .interviewee }

 A: Yeah.
 I watched one of your gigs.
 Most of them are on [your Youtube channel](https://www.youtube.com/user/TeddyKumpel).
 Or many of them...
 I don't know.